 - Assist with filing required documentation and paperwork needed, according to deadlines

 - Locate all of your loved one’s assets, which may include tracking down hidden assets

 - Determine if any estate or inheritance taxes are due, and making sure those debts are paid in full

 - Reject creditor claims that may not be valid

 - Prepare and file tax returns and other documents

 - Distribute the estate, as needed

-The Right Marketing Strategy for Selling Real Estate in Probate
+The Right Marketing Strategy for Selling a House in Probate

 Once you have an experienced real estate agent to help put the property on the market, you can establish a marketing strategy to reach more people who want to buy probate property.